kessler/darkmagic/README.md

 	}).listen(config.httpPort)
 })
 ```
-however flame di eliminates the need for these declarations by infering the dependencies from the arguments of a function.
+Flame DI eliminates the need for these declarations by infering the dependencies from the parameters of a function (it does that using [esprima](http://esprima.org/))

 ## How to